Mr-Smyth/sunwhere/testing.md

   **Known Issues:**

-  1. It would only occaisionally return my correct location, on the other occaisions it would return a location which was between 25 and 175 KM's away .
-After some research i was able to find that this is a problem that can occur in Googles database or Routers, and its ability to pinpoint the correct one.
+  1. It would only occasionally return my correct location, on the other occasions it would return a location which was between 25 and 175 KM's away.
+After some research, I was able to find that this is a problem that can occur in Google's database or Routers, and its ability to pinpoint the correct one.

 **[Back to index](#Table-of-Contents)**